Why use a Metronome & Use Guitar Metronome Exercises?

 There are a few things you need to know about using your metronome to start using it effectively in your practice routine.
 The first would be the number that you set your tempo to, or the beats per minute (BPM).
 This is how many times you will hear the click in the time span of one minute (i.e., a metronome set at 120 will click 120 times in one minute).

 Most songs will have a specific BPM that they are set to.
 The next is the time signature, which you want to set to match the song that you are playing.
 While your most popular time signature is 4/4, try switching to ¾ and listen to the difference.
 A lot of the digital metronomes include handy features such as different sound sets, full screen flashing on certain beats, and even color schemes.
+These are all concepts you must keep in mind once you start using some of the guitar metronome exercises in the rest of this article.

 2. Use a Metronome for your Guitar Practice Routine

-There are a number of exercises you can do with a metronome to help improve your playing speed as well as helping with your timing.
+There are a number of guitar metronome exercises you can do with a metronome to help improve your playing speed as well as helping with your timing.
 Here are a few examples that I use in my lessons.

 Exercise 1: Checking your alternate picking speed.